u1pns/sqlite-mcp/README.md

 ### `connect_database`
 Connect to a specific SQLite database file.
 *   `db_path` (string): The absolute path to the SQLite database file.
+    *   *Note: If a relative path is provided, the database will be created inside the MCP server's directory, not the user's current directory.
+Always prefer absolute paths.*
 *   **Feature**: Automatically returns custom instructions and best practices (from `instructions.md`) upon successful connection.

 ### `read_query`